 You can see the variety of projects that have been funded on the project summary pages for 2012, 2013, 2014, 2015, 2016 and 2017 school years.

-No, the Office of Sustainability may be able to sponsor or co-sponsor your awareness event, but the PGF is strictly for implementing student research or facility projects.
-However, research or facilities proposals may include educational/awareness components in their budget and the PGF will fund them.
+No, the Office of Sustainability may be able to sponsor or co-sponsor your awareness event, but the PGF is strictly for implementing student research or infrastructure projects.
+However, research or infrastructure proposals may include educational/awareness components in their budget and the PGF will fund them.

 Unfortunately, we are unable to attend all of your project implementation meetings due to time limitations.
 However, during the process, the PGF program manager will be able to direct you to the right Mason resources to assist you.
 If you find that you are hitting roadblocks that we may be able to clear for you with the administration, do not hesitate to contact firstname.lastname@example.org, and they will direct your concerns to the Committee Chairs.